 Field-hunting tip

-Look in oxidized zones of cobalt-nickel sulfide ore deposits country — that is the host setting where moorhouseite typically forms.
+Look in oxidized zones of cobalt-nickel sulfide ore deposits country, the host setting where moorhouseite typically forms.
 If you start seeing cobaltite, safflorite, erythrite in float, you are in the right ground.
 Field specimens usually show a crusts, efflorescent coatings, fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.